kherron13/330_project3/SRS.md

 The user information that is shared to us will be saved, stored and protected on the server.
-It is very important for us to protect the information that is shared, but it is utterly important the user’s personal information, such as financial information, is safely stored.
+It is very important for us to protect the information that is shared, but it is utterly important the user’s personal information is safely stored.
 The user can select their verification or account retrieval options.
 As a default, all the information is considered private unless the user specifies to generate a sharable link (or something similar).